MySQL® settings

 : Affects the use of dates in which the month or day is zero:- If strict SQL mode is disabled, dates with a zero month or day are inserted as

-0000-00-00with a warning returned. - If strict SQL mode is enabled, dates with zero parts are not permitted.
-If you try to insert them, an error occurs.
+0000-00-00with a warning returned. - If strict SQL mode is enabled, dates with a zero month or day are not allowed.
+If you try to insert them, you will get an error.

 This SQL mode is deprecated.